 The District Council has worked closely with BID Leamington to support businesses with their reopening plans, alongside the town centre access changes.
 This has included identifying ‘gateways’ to warmly announce the town centre as a distinct zone where customers can expect to encounter various changes.
 Additional creative signage and free parking in the District Council’s off-street car parks has also added to the shopping experience as the town centre reopens.
 New town centre ambassadors helped advise visitors during the early days of reopening.

 The relationship with BID Leamington has enabled a creative response in reopening a safe and welcoming town centre, based on nearly a decade of collaborative working, networking and understanding across diverse sectors and communities.
-As the local Business Improvement District, The BID is works with businesses and the wider community to enhance the town centre trading environment in a wide variety of ways. a ‘not for profit’ business led partnership, operating as a limited company and is funded by local businesses.
+As the local Business Improvement District, BID Leamington works with businesses and the wider community to enhance the town centre trading environment in a wide variety of ways.
+The BID is a ‘not for profit’ business led partnership, operating as a limited company and is funded by local businesses.

-As Stephanie Kerr, Executive Director of the BID, explains in this video presentation on ‘ for the Institute of Place Management’s COVID-19 on recovery planning series of national webinars, it is important to be creative and learn as part of an evolving response to COVID-19.
-This began with using floral street markers that conveyed messages about safe distancing in an imaginative way reflecting community sentiment, adapting to business needs and not discarding existing values.
+As Stephanie Kerr, Executive Director of the BID, explains in this video presentation on ‘floral tactical urbanism’ for the Institute of Place Management’s COVID-19 on recovery planning series of national webinars, it is important to be creative and learn as part of an evolving response to COVID-19.
+This began with using floral street markers that conveyed messages about safe distancing in an imaginative way reflecting community sentiment, adapting to business needs and not discarding existing place branding and marketing values.